teemoscutie/cute_edx_analyzer/README.md

 ---

-## Customization Options
+## Outlook

-### Energy Tolerance
-Adjust the variable energy_tolerance to control the precision of peak-to-element assignments:

-- High resolution: ±0.05 keV
-- Standard: ±0.1 keV

-### Peak Detection Parameters
+### Peak detection
-Modify the parameters in the find_peaks function to adjust the sensitivity of peak detection:

-- **height**: Minimum height of the peaks (relative or absolute).
-- **distance**: Minimum distance between detected peaks.
+It will be possible to include a peak detection.
+Currently, this detection is highly inaccurate and should only be used for reference purposes to identify peaks manually.
+I aim for an adjustable resolution with printed errors.

 ---

 ## Recommendations

-**Data Calibration**: Ensure that the energy axes of the spectra are properly calibrated.
+**Data**: Ensure that the landing energy and the beam current is homogeneous for all samples / compared samples.
-**Testing with Example Data**: Use known spectra to verify the script's functionality.
+**Angles**: The landing beam should be 0° (or as recommended for your EDX).
 **Error Handling**: The script includes basic error checks for missing files or incorrect formats.

 ---
 ## Reporting Issues